AnnaMGardner/CS4641Project/index.md

 ### Supervised Learning

 For the supervised learning portion of this project, our team trained a Neural Network, a Support Vector Machine (SVM), and a Random Forest Classifier on our stroke data.
 We chose these three approaches, especially the Support Vector Machine, given that the labels for this dataset are a single binary value (yes stroke, no stroke) and as such this is a binary classification problem.
 Neural Networks are specifically great for classification problems as well as support vector machines when it is a binary classification problem.
 The same also holds for a Random Forest Classifier which we additionally chose given that it could provide us with a feature importance.
-It is a major goal for our project to determine the most important risk factors for stroke.
+It is a major goal for our project to determine the most important risk factors for stroke, and the feature importance returned from a Random Forest classifier can provide insight into this.
-The three supervised models for learning that we used predict target values based on the dataset need the dataset to be balanced in order to not skew predictions towards the oversampled part of the data.
-As discussed in the data preprocessing section, we used SMOTE to balance this data before running the supervised learning models.
+Supervised models predict target values based on the dataset, as such it is imortant that the dataset be balanced in order to not skew predictions towards the oversampled part of the data.
+As discussed in the data preprocessing section, we used SMOTE to balance our dataset before running the supervised learning models.
 For the neural network, we trained networks with 3, 4, and 5 layers in order to make sure we were not overfitting our model.
-For the SVM, we trained using multiple types of kernels as well as using hard and soft SVM.
+For the SVM, we trained using multiple types of kernels including polynomial, gaussian, and RBF as well as using hard and soft SVM.
 For the random forest classifier, we minimized the maximum depth while also maintaining recall in order to tune the hyperperameters but not overfit the data.
 The tree and feature importance were then visualized.
 Each of these models were trained on our data with extensive hyperperameter tuning.
 We also experienced issues with overfitting in all three models and as such continued to change hyperperameters as well as the test-train split proportions to make sure our results of the highest quality possible.
 Given that this data is used to predict strokes, it is most important to correctly label and identify cases where the stroke risk is positive.
 In the case of disease risk, we do not want to miss any patients of high risk, even when that means more false positives.
 Therefore we used recall as the primary measure of the success for our models and to determine the best hyperperameters.